-Helping Patients With Hospital Acquired And Misdiagnosed Infections
+Hospital-Acquired And Misdiagnosed Infections

-Infections can be missed in doctors’ offices and at emergency care centers as easily as they are in hospitals.
-But regardless of where the infection was missed, there is no doubt that medical malpractice causing delayed diagnosis of infection is a serious problem.
+Infections can be missed in doctors’ offices and at urgent care centers as easily as they are in hospitals.
+No matter where the infection was missed, there is no doubt that negligence in medical care causing delayed diagnosis of infection is a serious problem.

+We want to be your advocate.
 Please call 855-444-6651 or fill out our contact form to reserve a free, no-obligation consultation at one of our five Ohio offices conveniently located in Cleveland, Columbus, Cincinnati, Chesterland, Chagrin Falls and Lexington.